CharlieMc0/universal-token-launcher/design-docs/backend-structure.md

 - **Standardized Error Format:**
   - Return HTTP status codes with JSON payloads containing an error code and message.
 - **Validation:**
-  - Use FastAPI's Pydantic models for input validation.
+  - Use Express validator or similar middleware for input validation.
   - Return 400 Bad Request for invalid inputs, 401 Unauthorized for missing/invalid JWTs, and 500 for unexpected errors.

 ---